alessiostalla/portofino-client/README.md

 ## Compatibility

-Portofino-commander is developed and tested against Portofino 6.
+Portofino-client is developed and tested against Portofino 6.

-While portofino-commander's general approach works perfectly well with Portofino 5, some REST APIs in P5 weren't designed with such a client in mind, and require some extra handling to invoke them.
+While portofino-client's general approach works perfectly well with Portofino 5, some REST APIs in P5 weren't designed with such a client in mind, and require some extra handling to invoke them.
 For example, some methods require that we explicitly set an Accept header to restrict the response to JSON.
-In other cases, operation names conflict with portofino-commander's own functions (e.g. "get").
+In other cases, operation names conflict with portofino-client's own functions (e.g. "get").
 This is the case of the CRUD's load operation.
 In Portofino 5, instead of using `crud.load()`, we'll have to write `crud.op_get()` which is a bit uglier to read.

 ## Authentication

-Portofino-commander handles JWT-based authentication for you, including refreshing the token when it's about to expire.
+Portofino-client handles JWT-based authentication for you, including refreshing the token when it's about to expire.

 We can easily write a `UsernamePasswordProvider` that asks the user for their credentials using the UI components of our choice.
-Portofino-commander is completely UI agnostic (but its use of RxJS may integrate well with UI frameworks that use RxJS, such as Angular).
+Portofino-client is completely UI agnostic (but its use of RxJS may integrate well with UI frameworks that use RxJS, such as Angular).

 ## I18n

-Portofino-commander uses I18next to translate error messages.
+Portofino-client uses I18next to translate error messages.
 It only comes with English translations and doesn't do any language detection on its own.
 It's easy to provide strings in other languages and plug in a language detector.
 We can just follow I18next's documentation, and ensure that Portofino doesn't set up its default I18n configuration: